nourGhribi/nourGhribi/README.md

 ## 👋 Hello, my name is Nour Ghribi!

-I am a Data Scientist with expertise in analytics solutions, dashboard development, and translating complex data into actionable insights.
-Skilled in bridging technical and business domains, I promote data-driven decision-making with agile adaptability.
-Recently, I upskilled in Generative AI and LLMs, enhancing my ability to apply advanced data science techniques.
+I am a Data Scientist with expertise in generative AI and LLMs, analytics solutions, dashboard development, and software development.
+Skilled in bridging technical and business domains, I promote data-driven decision-making with adaptability.

 At [Effixis](https://effixis.ch/), I contribute to the design and deployment of Generative AI solutions that address evolving business challenges and drive technological modernization across industries.